-A bowl of Greek lentil soup, in Greek fakes and a piece of bread could possibly be the most unpretentious and delicious meal one can have.
-This fakes recipe is so easily made with few ingredients and is a hearty and comforting meal for the whole family.
+A bowl of Greek lentil soup - fakes and a piece of crusty bread could be the most unpretentious and delicious meal one can have.
+This fakes recipe is easy to make with few ingredients and is a hearty and comforting meal for the whole family.

-Whenever my mother made fakes their subtle aroma filled the rooms of our Athenian home and gave my small self a sense of comfort and reassurance.
-Most of the time I indulged in two bowls of the delicious soup, with lots of fresh bread, pieces of feta cheese and olives.
+Autumn always signals soup time in my mind.
+Usually the first soup I make is this Greek lentil soup.
+It makes a simple yet delicious meal.
+And when the subtle aroma of fakes fills my home it gives me a sense of comfort and reassurance.
+Most of the time I indulge in two bowls of the delicious soup, with lots of fresh bread, pieces of feta cheese and olives.

 More Soups Please!